Permafrost/Tundra/README.md

 ### Pipeline

+* #### tundra.pipeline:capture

+    Clones the pipeline and returns it.
+This is useful if you want to use the pipeline itself as a document, which you can then pass as input when calling a service for example.

+    * Outputs:
+      * `$pipeline` is the captured pipeline as an IData document.

+* #### tundra.pipeline:clear

+    Removes all elements from the pipeline, except for any keys specified in the preserve list.

+    * Inputs:
+      * `$preserve` is a list of keys (simple or fully qualified, such as a/b/c[0]/d) to not be dropped from the pipeline.
+        All other keys not in this list will be dropped.

+* #### tundra.pipeline:copy

+    Copies the value associated with the source key to the target key in the given IData document.

+    * Inputs:
+      * `$key.source` identifies the value to be copied, and can be simple or fully qualified, such as a/b/c[0]/d.
+      * `$key.target` is the key to copy the source value to, and can be simple or fully qualified, such as a/b/c[0]/d.

+* #### tundra.pipeline:drop

+    Drops the key value pair associated with the given key from the pipeline.

+    * Inputs:
+      * `$key` identifies the key value pair to be dropped, and can be simple or fully qualified, such as a/b/c[0]/d.

+* #### tundra.pipeline:emit

+    Emits (or encodes) the current pipeline as an [IData XML] string, byte array, or input stream.

+    * Inputs:
+      * `$encoding` is an optional character set to use when $content is returned as an input stream or byte array.
+Defaults to the Java virtual machine [default charset].
+      * `$mode` is an optional choice of 'stream', 'bytes', or 'string', and determines the type of content object returned.

+    * Outputs:
+      * `$content` is an input stream, byte array, or string (depending on the `$mode` selected) representing the encoded pipeline data.

+* #### tundra.pipeline:first

+    Returns the first key value pair from the pipeline.

+    * Outputs:
+      * `$key` is the first key in the pipeline.
+      * `$value` is the first key's associated value.

+* #### tundra.pipeline:get

+    Returns the value associated with the given key from the pipeline, or null if it doesn't exist.

+    * Inputs:
+      * `$key` identifies the value to be retrieved from the pipeline, and can be simple or fully qualified, such as a/b/c[0]/d.

+    * Outputs:
+      * `$value` is the value associated with the given `$key`.

 ```java
 // returns a clone of the current pipeline as a document: useful if you want
 // to pass the pipeline itself as an input to a service